Puget Sound Starts Here

 - Check your vehicle for leaks regularly and get them fixed promptly.
 Learn how to diagnose or fix a leak.

 - Always dispose of used motor oil properly.
 You can bring it to your local auto shop for recycling (call or visit 1-800-RECYCLE to find a location near you).
 Or visit the Household Hazardous Wastemobile when it makes one of its stops in Bothell (see the Wastemobile schedule).

 - Use ground cloths or drip pans if you find a leak or are doing engine work.
 Clean up spills immediately.

 When you wash your car, the rinse water contains harmful pollutants like oil, grease, heavy metals and soaps.
 If you wash your car on the street or in your driveway, the pollutants can run on the street and into the storm drain, and then flow untreated into our local creeks, lakes, rivers and Puget Sound.
 Here are three eco-friendlier methods to try:

 - Take your car to a commercial car wash.
 Commercial car washes are required to treat their dirty wash water.

 - If using a commercial car wash isn’t an option, wash your car in a grassy area.
 The grass and soil will soak up the wash water, preventing it from running down the street into a storm drain.

 - If you don't have a grassy area, use rolled up towels to create a "berm" on your driveway or street to soak up or redirect the water to a place where it can soak in.

-What do you mean by "Puget Sound Starts Here?"
+What does "Puget Sound Starts Here" mean?